exonum/exonum-doc/src/architecture/services.md

   in the `services_configs` variable
 - To compute API endpoints for the service.
 All service endpoints are mounted on `/api/services/{service_name}`
+- In naming service [tables](../glossary.md#table).
+By convention, table names should start with `service_name` followed by a period `.`

 !!! note "Example"
     [The Bitcoin anchoring service](../advanced/bitcoin-anchoring.md)
     defines `service_name` as `"btc_anchoring"`.
 Thus, API endpoints of the service
-    are available on `/api/services/btc_anchoring/`, and its configuration is stored in the `services.btc_anchoring` section of the overall configuration.
+    are available on `/api/services/btc_anchoring/`, its configuration is stored in the `services.btc_anchoring` section of the overall configuration, and its tables have names starting with `"btc_anchoring."`.

 ### State Hash